Affiliate links on Android Authority may earn us a commission. Learn more.

 TVs and media streamers

 Xiaomi creates its own TVs, but they are only available in limited areas, specifically China and India.
 Mi TVs usually run on the Android TV operating system, which allows you to stream media through many apps available on the Google Play Store.
-Recently, the company launched a massive 82-inch 8K TV that costs over $7,000.

 Smart home products